ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 Before you go and starve yourself to rapidly lose weight, please read this section.

-Thinking back to our net calorie formula, we could take the approach of minimizing the $\text{Calories In}$, which will absolutely cause a calories deficit and absolutely cause us to lose weight.
+Thinking back to our net calorie formula, we could take the approach of minimizing the $\text{Calories In}$, which will absolutely cause a caloric deficit and absolutely cause us to lose weight.
 However, when most people say they want to _lose weight_, they really mean they want to _lose fat_.
 If you go on this extreme diet for an extended period, you will lose fat, but you will also lose muscle.
 Moreover, this is not healthy over a long period of time (intermittent fasting is a separate discussion).

 Let's expand on this a bit more.
 Suppose you decide to cold-turkey stop eating food while at the same time continue a sedentary life-style.
 Think about this from your body's perspective; your body is constantly adapting to its environment.
 In this situation, your body thinks you are starving to death (because you are).
 Therefore it will want to hold on to your fat for as long as possible.
 At the same time since you aren't exercising, your muscles will be targets as your body desperately looks for fuel sources.
-This is the opposite of what you wanted accomplish with this diet.
+This is the opposite of what you wanted to accomplish with this diet.

 It's much better to take a gradual approach.
 Eat at a reasonable caloric deficit while at the same time regularly exercising.
 If you are a newbie to the gym you absolutely can lose fat and gain muscle at the same time.
 In this scenario, you are communicating to your body that food is steady, so we don't need this excess fat; while at the same time we are doing regular physical activity so we need to continue building muscle.